mfrancis415/Learning-Python/README.md

-# 🐍 Learning Python: 7 Languages in 7 Weeks
+# Learning Python in 7 Weeks

-This repository contains Python exercises and notes from the [7 Week](#) challenge.
+This repository contains Python exercises and notes from the [7 Week](#) challenge, [JDoodle](https://www.jdoodle.com/python3-programming-online)

 ## 📚 Week 1: Core Concepts